Kylesa: History

-Guitarist and singer Phillip Cope, bassist Brian Duke, and drummer Christian Depken were former members of the Savannah sludge metal act Damad, which had released two albums in the '90s.
-Philip Cope has been described as the Savannah "metal scene's godfather".
-He began playing in hardcore punk groups in the late 1980s, and in 1992 booked groups such as Buzzoven and Neurosis at a local all-ages club.
-From 1993 to 2001, Cope played in the group Damad, which included vocalist Victoria Scalisi.
-Pat Mathis of the Passive Fist label said that Damad "established a sound that's stuck-- that whole heavy, doomy Southern kind of metal.
+Philip Cope began playing in hardcore punk groups during the late 1980s, and by 1992, he booked bands such as Buzzoven and Neurosis at a local all-ages club in Savannah.
+His impact on the city's music community has led to him being described as the "godfather" of Savannah's metal scene.
+From 1993 to 2001, Cope played guitar for local sludge metal act Damad, an influential group whose members included vocalist Victoria Scalisi, drummer Scott Cooper, bassist Brian Duke, and drummer Christian Depken.
+Pat Mathis of Passive Fist Records said that Damad "established a sound that's stuck [around] – that whole heavy, doomy southern kind of metal.
 When you've got these old punk guys who listen to the Allman Brothers and start a metal band, that's kind of what you get."
-Damad changed their name to Kylesa in 2001 with the addition of Laura Pleasants, a native of North Carolina who attended the Savannah College of Art and Design.
+After Damad broke up, Scalisi and Cooper went on to establish Karst, while the other members formed Kylesa.